Phoenician–Punic Sardinia: Urbanism and writing

 The Phoenicians introduced to Sardinia a form of urban aggregation hitherto unknown to the natives: the city.
 The Nuragic clans lived in cantons, i.e. vast well-defined territories controlled by Nuragic towers located in strategic points.
 They were very skilled in designing and building complex defensive agglomerations and close to these, outside the walls, villages were located, ready to be evacuated in case of attack.
 Just as the Nuragics divided the island into cantons, so the now Sardo-Phoenicians organized the coastal villages in well-organized cities.

 A sepulchral stele dated to the 9th century BC was found in Nora and preserved in the Museo Archeologico Nazionale di Cagliari; according to many researchers, this stele is also the first testimony attesting to the written name used to name Sardinia.
 The toponym Shrdn appears on the stele, without vowels as is customary in the ancient Semitic languages.

+Art and religion

+Nuragic art and religious rituals during Phoenician contact show a mix of cultural traditions, the bronze statuettes at that time adopted Middle Eastern-style oranti style, which was similar to Phoenician religious statues.
+These hybrid artworks found at sites such as Santa Cristina (Paulilatino) have retained both the Nuragic geometric patterns with Phoenician details like almond-shaped eyes and draped clothing.

+There is also a convergence in religious practice.
+At Santa Vittoria of Serri, Nuragic water rituals incorporated symbols of the Phoenician goddess Tanit, such as crescent moons and clay figurines.
+In return, Phoenician shrines in coastal hubs included Nuragic offerings like tiny bronze boats, showing two-way cultural exchange.

+Scholars believe that this fusion was strategic as the Nuragic leaders strengthened their religious authority by absorbing foreign elements, while preserving the indigenous traditions.

+Architectural exchange

+The blending of Nuragic and Phoenician architecture is obvious at Monte Sirai, where Phoenician-style tombs were built using Nuragic stonework techniques, combining Middle Eastern designs with local massive stone blocks.
+Besides, city layouts mixed Nuragic circular huts with Phoenician rectangular buildings and grid-like streets at Tharros, showing practical collaboration.
+This integration extended to religious sites, with the Nuragic holy well incorporating Phoenician symbols, while the Phoenician temple was made of Sardinian basalt materials.

+These innovations position Sardinia as a cultural mediator, reconciling practical needs with symbolic preservation.
+Defensive towers like Su Nuraxi were strategically reinforced (e.g., entryways) during Phoenician contact, reflecting adaptive power negotiations.
+Such exchanges dismantle "conquest" narratives, revealing an era of equitable cultural coexistence.